CLAM: Continuous Latent Action Models for Robot Learning from Unlabeled Demonstrations: Conclusion

 \section{Conclusion}

-We proposed CLAM, a scalable solution for learning continuous control tasks from unlabeled video data.
-We demonstrate with real robot experiments that CLAM, using continuous latent actions and joint training, can learn policies for unseen tasks without requiring any expert teleoperated demonstrations.
+We proposed CLAM, a scalable solution for learning continuous control tasks from unlabeled robot demonstration data.
+We show with real robot experiments that CLAM, using continuous latent actions and joint training, can learn policies for unseen tasks without requiring any expert teleoperated demonstrations.
 We hope CLAM further advances the scalable training of robot policies from action-less data, alleviating the need for expensive, manual data collection.